oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 This is a demonstration of doing vector search of data stored in Oracle using vector search.
 Oracle Vector Store leverages Oracle's database capabilities for efficient similarity search.
-For this workshop, **Oracle Table AGENTICS_AI is already loaded with data from file "Oracle 23ai New features"**  So, doing a RAG search on return top N text chunks doing vector search and send the text chunks along with the question to LLM and return a human readable text.
+For this workshop, **Oracle Table AGENTICS_AI is already loaded with data from file "Oracle AI Database 26ai New features"**  So, doing a RAG search on return top N text chunks doing vector search and send the text chunks along with the question to LLM and return a human readable text.

 ```python
 # Run this cell to test